kin789246/a4-4300-cpp/README.md

   StandRight, AtkUp, AtkDown, AtkRight.
 You must determine which direction and state the player is currently in and assign the correct Animation.
 - The Player is assigned the following animations in the direction facing.
-  Please note that Left will be accomplished by mirroring Right (x scale -1) StandDir  - When no input (or both opposite) is being given to the player RunDir    - When move input is given to the player in a direction AttackDir - When the player's sword is currently visible from an attack
+  Please note that Left will be accomplished by mirroring Right (x scale = -1)
+  - StandDir  - When no input (or both opposite) is being given to the player
+  - RunDir    - When move input is given to the player in a direction
+  - AttackDir - When the player's sword is currently visible from an attack
-- The player moves with the following controls:
+- The player moves with the following controls:<br>
   Left: A, Right: D, Up: W, Down: S, Attack: Space
 - The player can move up, left, down, right, at any time during the game.
 - The player can only move eithger horizontally or vertically at a given time